-Dr. Estiphan Panoussi was born on September 11th, 1935 in Sanandadj, Iran, as the third among four brothers and one sister.
+Dr. Estiphan Panoussi was born on September 11th, 1935 in Sanandaj, Iran, as the third among four brothers and one sister.
 At home and with his surrounding community, he spoke Senaya, a new Aramaic dialect.
 Out of home, he spoke Kurdish with the population, and at school he learned Modern Persian (Farsi).

-After the elementary school in Sanandadj, he was sent to Tehran where he started to attend “St. John Bosco, Boarding School” of the Salesian Fathers.
+After elementary school in Sanandaj, he was sent to Tehran where he started to attend “St. John Bosco, Boarding School” of the Salesian Fathers.
 At the age of fifteen, he was sent to Mosul Iraq to attend the Chaldean Patriarchate School for the preparation of the potential priests.
 Although he had then just started to learn Arabic and Syriac, liturgical language, he got the third position in the class at the first year of study.
 He got the second position in the second year and the first position in the third year of the study among the Iraqi students.

 The rule of the school was to send those who had gotten the best scores in the school to Rome where they would be further prepared for the task of the priesthood.
 The first year in Rome, at the age of 19, he attended a special program of the Collegio Romano to prepare him for entering the Pontifical University of Vatican: “Pont.
 Universitas Urbaniana de Propaganda Fide,” where the teaching was mainly in Latin besides some courses in Italian.

 The courses in 1955-1956 consisted of: “Logica, Psychologia Rationalis, Introductio in Philosophia Morale et Sociale, Cosmologia, Historia Philosophiae Antiquarum, Introduction in Philosophia Naturale, Psychologia experimentalis,” and “Lingua Latina.”